Disappearance of Aimee Semple McPherson: Reappearance

-Her statement taken in the Douglas Hospital explained that while on the beach near Los Angeles, a young couple approached and asked her to come pray for their sick child.
+According to McPherson, while she was on the beach near Los Angeles, a young couple approached and asked her to come pray for their sick child.
 When she went with them and looked in on the bundle in the back seat of an automobile, they shoved her into their car.
 At the same time a cloth was held over her face loaded with a sickly sweet substance, later speculated to be chloroform with an additive.

 McPherson in the hospital in Douglas, Arizona.
 From left: District Attorney Asa Keyes, Mildred Kennedy (mother), Roberta Star Semple, Rolf McPherson, Deputy District Attorney Joseph Ryan.

 After awakening, she was no longer clothed in her bathing suit and was wearing a dress.
-A woman named "Rose", who displayed professional nursing skills, looked after her.
+"Rose", who displayed professional nursing skills, looked after her.
 Held for a time in what was a boarded up room in a house that appeared to be an urban area, she was later moved to the remote shack in Mexico.
 Trying to elicit some personal information to prove they had her, one of her captors burned McPherson's hand with his cigar, but felt bad about it and stopped.
 McPherson's statement gave details on how she escaped the desert shack while her assailants were out on errands.
 She cut her bonds on a metal can lid, a technique she later successfully demonstrated several times before skeptical reporters, and climbed out the shack's back window.
 Using a mountain to navigate, she made her way north.
-She told how she used her garments to shield herself from the afternoon sun and carefully stepped around any shaggy bushes in her path.
-In the evening, lights from a town guided her to its streets.
-Terrified by the unexpected savagery of nearby barking dogs behind a fence, she entered the yard of a Mexican couple, R. R. Gonzales and his wife.
+She told how she used her garments to shield herself from the afternoon sun and navigated the desert, which including using the lights from a nearby town to find people.
+There, she encountered dogs, which prompted her to hide in the yard of a Mexican couple, R. R. Gonzales and his wife.
 Her story was transmitted and transcribed across telegraph and phone lines, becoming front-page international news.